Euxinograd: Park

 The landscaping and design of Euxinograd park, which is surrounded by vineyards, began in 1890, and was executed over several decades.
 During which time, more than 50,000 trees were purchased from Marseille and fertile soil was brought from the mouth of the Kamchiya River.

 The park is home to over 310 plant varieties from Asia, South America, North Africa and Southern France, reputed to have been selected by Ferdinand himself, and occupies an area of over 550 decares.
 The design is a combination of both the English and French landscaping styles, English garden and garden à la française, and was mostly designed by Édouard André.
 French-made bronze figures and a sculpture of Neptune adorn various areas.

 The tiny Kestrichka Bara River flows through the park, and is spanned by two bridges, one of metal one and one of cement, imitating a fallen tree.
 The park also features a small lake full of lilies.

-Contrary to the Constitution and laws of the Republic of Bulgaria, Evksinograd beach is fenced in order to segregate government officials and ordinary citizens.
+Contrary to the Constitution and laws of the Republic of Bulgaria, Evksinograd beach is fenced to segregate government officials and ordinary citizens.